webix-hub/docs/data/pivot/localization.md

 Localization
 ===============

-By defaut, all names and titles in Pivot are defined in English, but you can set any other language by specifying a custom locale for the page.
+By default, all names and titles in Pivot are defined in English, but you can set any other language by specifying a custom locale for the page.

 ~~~js
 webix.i18n.pivot = {